On the derived functors of destabilization and of iterated loop functors: Singer functors

 The general Singer functors $ R_s : \amod \rightarrow D(s)\dash\amod $, come equipped with a natural embedding for an $\cala$-module $M$

 and are exact.
 Moreover, they can be constructed from iterates of $R_1$ by imposing the quadratic relation $R_2$.

-\begin{rem} Care must be taken in considering the composition because of the large tensor product; see \cite{p_destab} (which is written for the odd characteristic case, but whose methods apply over $\field_2$.) \end{rem}
+\begin{rem} Care must be taken in considering the composition because of the large tensor product; see \cite{p_destab} (which is written for the odd characteristic case, but the methods also apply over $\field_2$). \end{rem}

 As in the unstable case, one has the following fundamental short exact sequence:

 \begin{prop} \cite{p_destab} For $0<s \in \nat$ and $M$ an $\cala$-module, there is a natural short exact sequence in $D(s)\dash\amod$: